-- Document actual watering practices, especially to show savings in water use over averages.
-Communication should be maintained with water managers, golf course members, and the public to explain what you are doing and why. - Potable water supplies in many areas of the United States are limited, and demand continues to grow.
-Our challenge is to find solutions to maintain the quality of golf while using less water. - BMP and educational programs are necessary to change the public's mind-set toward the inevitable changes in water-related issues. - Some courses are being designed using a "target golf" concept that minimizes the acreage of irrigated turf.
+Document actual watering practices, especially to show savings in water use over averages.
+Communication should be maintained with water managers, golf course members, and the public to explain what you are doing and why.

+Potable water supplies in many areas of the United States are limited, and demand continues to grow.
+Our challenge is to find solutions to maintain the quality of golf while using less water.
+BMP and educational programs are necessary to change the public's mind-set toward the inevitable changes in water-related issues.
+Some courses are being designed using a "target golf" concept that minimizes the acreage of irrigated turf.
 Existing golf courses can make an effort to convert out-of-play areas turf to naturally adapted native plants, grasses, or ground covers to reduce water use and augment the site's aesthetic appeal.

-- Selecting drought-tolerant varieties of turfgrasses can help maintain an attractive and high-quality playing surface, while minimizing water use. - Non-play areas may be planted with drought-resistant native or other welladapted, noninvasive plants that provide an attractive and low-maintenance landscape. - Native plant species are important in providing wildlife with habitat and food sources.
-After establishment, site-appropriate plants normally require little to no irrigation. - The system should be operated to provide only the water that is actually needed by the plants, or to meet occasional special needs such as salt removal. - Install and incorporate soil moisture sensors. - If properly designed, rain and runoff captured in water hazards and stormwater ponds may provide supplemental water under normal conditions, though backup sources may be needed during severe drought. - During a drought, closely monitor soil moisture levels.
-Whenever practicable, irrigate at times when the least amount of evaporative loss will occur. - Control invasive plants or plants that use excessive water.
+- Selecting drought-tolerant varieties of turfgrasses can help maintain an attractive and high-quality playing surface, while minimizing water use. - Non-play areas may be planted with drought-resistant native or other well-adapted, noninvasive plants that provide an attractive and low-maintenance landscape. - Native plant species are important in providing wildlife with habitat and food sources.
+After establishment, site-appropriate plants normally require little to no irrigation. - The system should be operated to provide only the water that is actually needed by the plants, or to meet occasional special needs such as salt removal. - If properly designed, rain and runoff captured in water hazards and stormwater ponds may provide supplemental water under normal conditions, though backup sources may be needed during severe drought. - During a drought, closely monitor soil moisture levels.
+Whenever practicable, irrigate at times when the least amount of evaporative loss will occur. - Train staff on conservation techniques. - Train staff on irrigation operation and management.